maticnetwork/nightfall-sdk/README.md

 - Transfer ERC20 token commitments on Polygon Nightfall L2
 - Withdraw ERC20 token commitments from Polygon Nightfall L2 to Ethereum L1
 - Check ERC20 balances on Polygon Nightfall L2
-- Safely export ERC20 transaction commitments from and to Polygon Nightfall L2
+- Safely export/import ERC20 transaction commitments from and to Polygon Nightfall L2

 To learn more about transactions, commitments and other core Nightfall features go to the [Protocol Docs](https://docs.polygon.technology/docs/category/nightfall-protocol/).